 5. Schwab International Core Equity (SICNX)

 The Schwab International Core Equity Fund is a small fund with a big dividend.
 Total assets amount to $331.2 million.
 It has its capital allocated in international equities.
-Most of its holdings are in consumer goods sector, sections also in in health care and telecommunication.
+Most of its holdings are in the consumer goods sector, but it also has sections in health care and telecommunication.

 The fund’s expense ratio is 0.86 and TTM yield is 2.62%.
-With such a high expense ratio and moderate to above average TTM yield, experts advise it, only if you are interested to add some international flavor to your portfolio.
+With such a high expense ratio and moderate to above average TTM yield, experts advise it, only if you are interested in adding some international flavor to your portfolio.

-All of these above discussed funds have a Morningstar rating of 5 and are now accepting new investors.
-Secure one or a mix of these high dividend mutual funds and should be doing just alright for yourself.
+All of these funds have a Morningstar rating of 5 and are now accepting new investors.
+Secure one or a mix of these high dividend mutual funds and you should be doing alright for yourself.
 Here’s a rough example of how you’ll fare: